SPRING 2016 & FALL 2017

 Course Format and Brief Overview of Requirements

-This course is invested in teaching seminal texts in the field of WGSS, in tandem with non-traditional scholarship in the form of speeches, podcasts, blogs and a variety of artistic content.
-Three texts form the framework for this approach. bell hooks’ Feminism is for everyone pleas to create scholarship that reaches audiences outside of academia; Audre Lorde’s Poetry is not a Luxury encourages a skepticism towards dominant forms of knowledge production and emancipates the radical potential of affect laden content like poetry; and finally José Muñoz’ Disidentifications, Queer of Color and the Performance of Politics emphasizes the subversive power of performance arts to re-imagine dominant sexist, misogynist and racist ideologies.
+This course is invested in teaching seminal texts in the field of WGSS, in tandem with radical art.
+Three texts form the framework for this approach.
+1. bell hooks’ plea in Feminism is for Everyone, to create scholarship that reaches audiences outside of academia; 2.
+Audre Lorde’s Poetry is not a Luxury encourages a skepticism towards dominant forms of knowledge production and emancipates the radical potential of affect laden art; 3.
+José Muñoz’ Disidentifications, Queer of Color and the Performance of Politics emphasizes the subversive power of performance arts to re-imagine dominant sexist, misogynist, and racist ideologies.